Our Epic Vacation: Day 4

 At the close of Day 3, we found ourselves in a cute little cabin in Custer State Park, South Dakota.
 I certainly appreciated the sort-of mattress I got to sleep on.
-It was ever so much better than rocks and dirt, despite my air mattress.
+It was so much better than rocks and dirt, despite my air mattress.
 Plus, we didn’t even have to set up a tent!

 I was tickled to find a little comic on the back of our atlas (which I would post here, except the cover got destroyed on the epic vacation and it has since been trashed) depicting a man packing up the back of the minivan for vacation.
 He has fit his golf clubs in, but left two or three suitcases out, and the wife is fuming mad.
-Apparently Joel is not the first man in the history of the world to want to take his golf clubs on a road trip.
+Apparently my husband is not the first man in the history of the world to want to take his golf clubs on a road trip.

 So, anyway, those golf clubs and all of our other crap made packing up fun.
 End digression.